 PhD and research degrees

 In the School of Computing we work to support our high-quality research with a vibrant postgraduate population.
-We actively seek new PhD and MSc research students to join our research environment and have financial support packages for research students: studentships up to a value of £19,945 are available for research degrees, by competition.
+We welcome new PhD and MSc research students to join our research environment.

 Interested in postgraduate study?

 In a research degree you will undertake original individual study in a specified area of computing under the guidance of an academic supervisor.

 PhD studyA full-time PhD degree will require a minimum of three years’ work.
 While developing your own doctoral project, you will have the exciting opportunity to contribute something truly novel, and establish yourself as an expert in your domain of choice.
 While extremely rewarding, doctoral studies require independence, stamina, creativity and discipline.